Pomax/are-we-flying/docs/index.md

 }
 ```

-And then we'll create a quick `public/index.html` page that we can load in the browser:
+And then to add the browser into the mix, we'll also create a quick `public/index.html` file that we can load in the browser:

 ```html
 <!doctype html>